 Only one copay is charged per day, regardless of the number of appointments.

-In 2014, the Marketplace is a new way to shop for and purchase private health insurance (for example, health coverage other than VA health care programs) that fits your budget and meets your needs.
+The Marketplace is a way to shop for and purchase private health insurance (for example, health coverage other than VA health care programs) that fits your budget and meets your needs.
 People who purchase insurance through the Marketplace may be able to lower the costs of health insurance coverage by paying lower monthly premiums.
 For more information, visit www.healthcare.gov.

-Even if you are covered by your VA health care enrollment, your family members who are not enrolled in a VA health care program should use the Marketplace to get coverage.
+Even if you are covered by your VA health care enrollment, your family members who are not enrolled in a VA health care program and who do not meet the health care law coverage standards should use the Marketplace to get coverage.
 They may get lower costs on monthly premiums or out-of-pocket costs.
 They could be eligible for free or low-cost coverage through Medicaid or the Children’s Health Insurance Program (CHIP).
-Starting October 1, they can submit an application for health care coverage through the Marketplace, and learn the amount of assistance they are eligible for.
+They can submit an application for health care coverage through the Marketplace, and learn the amount of assistance they are eligible for.
 For more information, visit www.healthcare.gov.

 If you have other forms of health care coverage, such as a private insurance plan, Medicare, Medicaid or TRICARE, you can continue to use VA along with these plans.
 Remember: it is always a good idea to inform your doctors if you are receiving care outside of VA so your health care can be coordinated.

 You do not have to pay a fee if you have coverage that meets a minimum standard (called “minimum essential coverage”).
-If you have access to affordable coverage but remain uninsured starting in 2014, you may have to make payment when filing your taxes.
+If you have access to affordable coverage but remain uninsured, you may have to make payment when filing your taxes.
 This payment will either be a flat fee or a percentage of your taxable household income, depending on which amount is higher.
 This payment will be phased-in according to the schedule below:

 Exemptions from the payment will be granted under certain circumstances.
 For more information on these exemptions, visit www.healthcare.gov.